TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ## Connecting to Arduino

-First, you need to download Arduino IDE (integrated development environment) from https://www.arduino.cc/en/software.
+First, download Arduino IDE (integrated development environment) from https://www.arduino.cc/en/software.

-Once you have Arduino IDE installed, we need to first verify the Arduino works, by connecting it to your computer and open the IDE.
+Once you have the Arduino IDE installed, we need to verify that the Arduino works by connecting it to your computer and the IDE.

-As illustrated in the figure below, I also strongly recommand mounting your Arduino Nano onto a breadboard, and connect the 5V and 3.3V to each power rails on the breadboard, this would make connecting various modules much simplier later.
+As illustrated in the figure below, I also strongly recommend mounting your Arduino Nano onto a breadboard and connecting the 5V and 3.3V to each power rail on the breadboard.
+This makes connecting various modules much simpler later.

 ![breadboard and voltage rails](screenshots/breadboard and voltage rails.JPG)

-Our Arduino Nano uses a USB Type-C connector, you can connect it to your computer with any Type-C cable and Arduino can be powered from Type-C.
+Our Arduino Nano uses a USB Type-C connector; you can connect it to your computer with any Type-C cable and Arduino can be powered from Type-C.

-The Arduino IDE will preload a default BareMinimum screip (`Menu -> File -> Examples -> Basic -> BareMinimum`) so you can test your connections to your Arduino.
+The Arduino IDE will preload a default BareMinimum script (`Menu -> File -> Examples -> Basic -> BareMinimum`) so you can test your connections to your Arduino.

-We first need to configure the IDE to our specific Arduino by clicking `Select Board`
+Configure the IDE to our specific Arduino by clicking `Select Board`

 ![arduino setup - select board](screenshots/arduino_setup-select_board.png)

-and select `Arduino Nano` and its `USB Serial Port`.
+Select `Arduino Nano` and its `USB Serial Port`.

 ![arduino setup - select board 2](screenshots/arduino_setup-select_board_2.png)

-Then you can try to upload the BareMinimum script onto your Arduino by pressing the `Upload` icon (or `Menu -> Sketch -> Upload` or `Cmd-U`).
+Then, you can try uploading the BareMinimum script onto your Arduino by pressing the `Upload` icon (or `Menu -> Sketch -> Upload` or `Cmd-U`).

 ![arduino setup - upload button](screenshots/arduino_setup-upload_button.png)